 This particular type of honk is usually of short amplitude and used with high frequency.
 It is a very polite way of telling the others on the road that you are ‘there’.
-It is kind of like an animal marking his or her territory.
-The meaning of it varies with the size of the vehicle too.
+It is kind of like an animal marking its territory.
+The meaning of it varies with the size and species of the vehicle too.
 If it is a bus that is using it, it means – if you cross my path you are dead.
 If its a motorbike – if you cross my path I am dead.
 All other variants come in between.

 This is a rather impolite but effective way of abusing your fellow road users.
 It is second in frequency only to Presence honking.
-Using it always gives a boost to your ego, declaring it yourself to the people around you, that you know everything there is to know, when it comes to driving.
+A major ego boost, this helps you to declare to the people around you, that you know everything there is to know when it comes to driving (and maybe more).
 This is best done in short bursts of very high loudness and honk-length.

 This is even more polite than variant 1.
 A very polite way to enquire whether you get the right of way.
 It is used while you try to overtake or is not sure who has the right of way in an intersection.
 The answers you get and the manner in which you get them can be very varied.
 You must have the presence of mind to choose the appropriate path of action very quickly or alas you are again dead.

-Ok, this happens usually when you are annoyed with your boss, or had a quarrel with your wife.
+Ok, this happens usually when you are annoyed with your boss, or had a quarrel with your spouse.
 You use this horn to vent out your inner troubles.
 But be very careful as to when you use this.
-If timing is wrong this type of honking can be easily mistaken for any of the above four variants and cause unexpected page faults. (sorry had to put in a Com.
-Sci.
-PJ in somewhere :D )
+If timing is wrong this type of honking can be easily mistaken for any of the above four variants and cause unexpected shemozzles.

 Yup, that would have prepared you a bit to take on the roads in India.
 Now all you need is quite a huge amount of courage and a lot of luck.
 All the best!

-PS: Hell.. they should start giving out PhDs for driving in India.
-It has so much of science and art in it! :D
+PS: They should start giving out PhDs for mastering driving in India.
+It has so much of science, art and psychology in it!